skrulleps/dicoding-notesApp-BE/README.md

 # Notes App Backend - Dicoding Backend Practice

 This is a simple backend project for managing notes, created as part of the Dicoding Backend Developer learning path.
-The project is built using the Hapi framework and stores notes in memory.
+The project is built using the Hapi framework and stores notes in a PostgreSQL database.

 ## Features

 - Create, read, update, and delete notes
 - Notes have title, body, tags, and timestamps
 - RESTful API endpoints
-- In-memory data storage (data will be lost when the server stops)
+- PostgreSQL database storage

 ## Installation